Path constrained unbalanced optimal transport: Introduction

-Another example, which in fact initiated the present work following the preliminary analysis presented in \cite{charon_length_2021} for the one-dimensional case, is the situation of \textit{area measures} of convex domains in $\mathbb{R}^d$.
-These are measures defined on the unit sphere $S^{d-1}$ representing the distribution of area of the domain's boundary along the different normal directions.
+{Another example is the situation of \textit{area measures} of convex domains in $\mathbb{R}^d$.
+In fact, this example initiated the present work, following the preliminary analysis presented in \cite{charon_length_2021} for the one-dimensional case.} These are measures defined on the unit sphere $S^{d-1}$ representing the distribution of {the} area of the domain's boundary along the different normal directions.
 As suggested in \cite{charon_length_2021}, building a Riemannian metric on the space of area measures induces a Riemannian metric over the set of all convex sets via the correspondence given by the Minkowski-Fenchel-Jessen theorem, which in turn may be used to evaluate distances and recover geodesics between such sets.
-Although natural at first sight, standard balanced or unbalanced optimal transport metrics on $S^{d-1}$ are not directly suited for that purpose since area measures must satisfy a specific ``closure" constraint, namely that the first moment vanishes; a condition that is not preserved along optimal paths for the Wasserstein or WFR metrics, cf. Example~\ref{ex:area_measures}.
+Although natural at first sight, standard balanced or unbalanced optimal transport metrics on $S^{d-1}$ are not directly suited for that purpose since area measures must satisfy a specific ``closure'' constraint, namely that the first moment vanishes; a condition that is not preserved along optimal paths for the Wasserstein or WFR metrics, cf. Example~\ref{ex:area_measures}.
 More generally, one may be interested in the comparison of measures with some prescribed set of moments or covariance structures.